Configure Dual Delivery

-- Alias By default, the alias is the first name, initials, and last name of the contact, separated by underscore characters (_).
+- Alias By default, the alias is the first name, initials, and the last name of the contact, separated by underscore characters (_).
 You can modify this field.

-- External e-mail address To specify the external e-mail address, perform one of the following tasks: To specify a custom e-mail address, click the arrow next to Edit, click Custom Address, and then in E-mail address, type the e-mail address.
+- External e-mail address To specify the external e-mail address, perform one of the following tasks: To specify a custom e-mail address, click the arrow next to Edit, click Custom Address, and then in the E-mail address, type the e-mail address.

 - On the New Mail Contact page, review the configuration summary, which contains information about the options that you selected for the new mail contact.
 To make changes, click Back.
 To create the new mail contact, click New.